brennentsmith/internet-speed-logger/README.md

 ## Components

+The requrements for Internet Speed Logger are:
+- NodeJS 12-LTS or newer
+- MongoDB

 There are three core components to running Internet Speed Logger:
 - Webserver (`/index.js`) - Webserver which delivers static assets and provides API.
 - Speedrunner (`/run-speedtest.js`) - Daemon or One Shot process which performs the internet speed test.